 Are you looking to pursue a doctoral program that can assist you in analyzing the leadership challenges facing schools and educational settings today?
 Join us for a close and personal online EdD/PhD program at Concordia University Chicago.
 With approximately three years of online course work, plus the successful completion of comprehensive exams and doctoral dissertation, you can earn a doctoral degree that broadens your potential to advance your career.

-Concordia University Chicago's doctoral program in teacher leadership is designed for graduate students who would like to continue their careers as facilitators, instructional coaches, curriculum specialists, coordinators of district initiatives, trainers and building- and district-level teacher leaders in various educational settings.
+Concordia University Chicago'sdoctoral program in leadership with a specialization in teacher leadership is designed for graduate students who would like to continue their careers as facilitators, instructional coaches, curriculum specialists, coordinators of district initiatives, trainers and building- and district-level teacher leaders in various educational settings.
 The teacher leadership doctoral program focuses on the fostering instructional improvement for increased student achievement, promoting teacher and staff development and growth, organizational change and school cultures and outreach to families and communities.

 This doctoral program encourages students to draw and build upon knowledge and experiences related to their professional work, while also requiring students to develop strong research skills and a familiarity with data, school and instructional improvement, adult growth and development and evidence-based decision-making.
 While grounded in topics related to teacher leadership, this program also provides opportunities to explore teacher and instructional leadership in various education settings: pre-K-12 education, non-profit organizations, corporations and agencies.